-The richest food in vitamin K2 is called natto.
+However, the richest food in vitamin K2 is called natto.
 Natto is traditional Japanese food.
 It’s actually fermented soybeans.
 It contains almost 110 mcg of vitamin K2 per 100g!

 Another plant-based food rich in vitamin K2 is Sauerkraut.
 It provides 5.5 mcg of vitamin K2 per 100g.

 Chicken is the richest common food in vitamin K2, though.
 It contains about 10 mcg of vitamin K2 per 100g.
 Other meat products contain much lower doses of vitamin K.